AODocs-Dev/api-documentation/src/Guides/10-Key concepts/00-Overview.md

 The REST API that allows you to leverage Google Drive storage from within your app.

+**_AODocs API_**

+The REST API that allows you to leverage AODocs functionality from within your app.

-**_Google Drive app_**
+**_Third-party app_**

-An app that leverages Google Drive as its storage solution.
+An app that leverages AODocs APIs (and, indirectly, Google Drive APIs) as its document management and file storage solution.

+**_AODocs Web UI_**

+The AODocs user interface used by an end-user to manage AODocs documents and Google Drive files attached to them.

-**_Google Drive UI_**
+**_Google Drive Customer Files_**

-Google's user interface that manages files stored on Google Drive.
-If your app is an editor-type app, such as a spreadsheet or word processor app, you can integrate with the Drive UI to create and open files within your app.

-**_My Drive_**

 A Google Drive storage location that a specific user owns.
-Files stored on My Drive can be shared with other users, but ownership of the content remains specific to an individual user.
+Ownership of the content of the files stored on Google Drive remains specific to an individual user, unless the file gets attached to an AODocs document, at which point the ownership is transferred to the corporate account.

 **_OAuth 2.0_**

 The authorization protocol that Google Drive API requires to authenticate your app users.
 If your application uses [Google Sign-in](https://developers.google.com/identity/sign-in/web/sign-in), it handles the OAuth 2.0 flow and application access tokens.

-**_Shared drive_**

-A Google Drive storage location that owns files that multiple users share to collaborate.
-Any user with access to a shared drive has access to all files it contains.
-Users can also be granted access to individual files inside the shared drive.

 <!-- Docs to Markdown version 1.0β20 -->